 What Are The Types Of Cloud Computing Tools Available?

-There are three cloud services: Software-as-a-Service (SaaS), Infrastructure-as-a-Service (IaaS), and Platform-as-a-Service (PaaS).
 We’ve covered the cloud computing services in more detail here.

-15 Best Cloud Computing Tools By Category
+Cloud Tools By Service Model

-Many of these services are SaaS, providing the infrastructure, software, and other dependencies needed to do specific jobs in the cloud.
+These tools provide the infrastructure, software, and other dependencies needed to do specific jobs in the cloud.

 1. CloudZero – Cloud cost intelligence platform (SaaS)

-With CloudZero, SaaS companies can gain better visibility into their cloud usage and costs, lower their AWS costs, and increase their ROI.
+With CloudZero, SaaS companies can gain better visibility into cloud usage and costs, lower AWS costs, and increase their ROI.
 CloudZero helps them align cloud costs with the people, processes, and features that generate them.

 You can zoom in and view cost intelligence at a granular level, such as: